subinkoovery/TG-Coding-Test/README.md

 Following principles are kept in mind while crafting this app.

+1. Simple
-1. Object oriented design.
+2. Object oriented design.
-2. TDD (Test Driven Development)
+3. RESTfullness
-3. Coding best practices, conventions and solid principles
+4. Coding best practices, conventions and solid principles

 ## How to run

-1) Checkout project using git. (https://github.com/subinkoovery/TG-Coding-Test.git)
+1) Checkout project using git. [url here](https://github.com/subinkoovery/TG-Coding-Test.git)
 2) Open terminal and go to project parent folder and go to 'preference-creator` folder.
 3) Run gradle build using below command, which will generate jar.